AkshitIreddy/Interactive-LLM-Powered-NPCs/README.md

 You can download and install this version of Python from here https://www.python.org/downloads/release/python-3106/

+Make sure to click on the add to path option when running the installer.

 ### 🐙 GIT

 Install GIT, a version control system, to easily manage your code and collaborate with others. https://git-scm.com/downloads